Exploring Zadar, Croatia’s Oldest City: Things to Do & Travel Guide

 Another unique part of Zadar’s history is it was, unfortunately, the only Croatian city to be destroyed in World War II.
 However it still feels like an ancient city.
 Though there’s a lot of Yugoslav architecture, there’s also a lot that dates back centuries (and some that looks like it dates back centuries).
 I wouldn’t have known Zadar was destroyed had I not been told.

 Zadar only has a handful of tourist sites, many of them being the city itself.
 The Roman Forum is a must-see, even if it is a quick see.
 It’s quite gorgeous up against the medieval-era Church of St. Donatus and Bell Tower.
 For clarity, the latter belongs to Cathedral of St. Anastasia.
-Other popular sites include the Land Gate and Water Gate, both Venetian constructions that are absolutely gorgeous.
-The Square of Five Wells is also really cute and has an eclectic mix of Roman, medieval, and Venetian influences – all of Zadar in one square!
+Other popular sites include the Land Gate and Water Gate, both Venetian constructions that are absolutely gorgeous with their carved details.
+The Square of Five Wells is also really cute and has an eclectic mix of Roman, medieval, and Venetian influences – all of Zadar’s history in one square!

 There are other stops in the city you need to make too.
-The Church of St. Simon has interesting relics inside and you should at least walk by the beautiful Church of St. Chrysogonus and Church of St. Ilija.
-You’ll find more as you walk around the Old Town’s beautiful streets.
+The Church of St. Simon has interesting relics inside and you should at least walk by the beautiful Church of St. Chrysogonus and Church of St. Ilija as they’re both beautiful.
+You’ll find more as you walk around the Old Town’s charming streets.
 For great views, you can walk along parts of the City Walls.

 I got to see a secret church too.
 I can’t find the name but if you go to where Ul.
 Dalmatinskog Sabora meets Ul.
 Brne Karnarutića then there should be an old church there with a gallery inside.
-Not only is the gallery filled with local art but if you go to the very back, there’s a medieval church with some original frescoes!
-I thought this was very cool and not a whole lot of people know about it.
+Not only is the gallery filled with local art but if you go to the very back, there’s a medieval church with some original frescoes that date back several centuries!
+I thought this was very cool and not a whole lot of people know about it, so consider it one of Zadar’s hidden gems.

 I really enjoyed my time in Zadar and loved going through all the beautiful, colorful streets.
 There are so many precious places to see that it would’ve taken days to properly explore the history of all the buildings.
 Like I said before, the city was destroyed in World War II but I found it actually quite hard to tell.